 In 1979 Miyazaki moved to Telecom Animation Film, where he directed his first film.
 A director may work on the art, but often their job is to help bring all the different workers together to make the film happen.
 Also, a director may write the story themselves, or find someone to help them.
 They often have the idea first and recruit artists to help draw all of the animations.
 If you’ve ever seen an orchestra, they are like the orchestra director who isn’t playing the music, but brings everyone together to make the magic happen!
 This is what Hayao Miyazaki did for the film The Castle of Cagliostro, which became a hit in Japan and in the United States.
 John Lassetter, who later became a director at Pixar, has said that The Castle of Cagliostro was one of the first films that influenced him.

 Hayao’s next big idea was to create an animated film about a princess named Naussica and her battle to save her homeland.
 But because movies usually weren’t made until the comic was successful, Hayao began to work on the manga about Naussica first.
 It ended up becoming a seven-volume manga totaling over 1000 pages and was called “Naussica and the Valley of the Wind.”
-Next, Hayao started work on the animated film.
-Audiences loved the film!
+Next, Hayao started work on animated film.
+Audience loved the film!
 In it Naussica has a fox-squirrel pet named Teto and uses her small glider to fly about.
 Her world is polluted and poisoned, but with the help of her friends fights to restore it to its natural beauty.
 Like many of Hayao’s later films, this one featured a strong heroine and themes about the dangers of pollution and war, both very important to Hayao.
 You’ll also notice it includes flying, which fascinated Hayao from a young age.

-In 1985, Hayao with his friends Takahata, Tokuma and Suzuki founded Studio Ghibli (Jib-lee) and the next year created their first film “Laputa: Castle in the Sky” about a orphan girl named Sheeta and a boy named Pazu from a mining town.
+In 1985, Hayao with his friends Takahata, Tokuma, and Suzuki founded Studio Ghibli (Jib-lee) and the next year created their first film “Laputa: Castle in the Sky” about an orphan girl named Sheeta and a boy named Pazu from a mining town.
 Together they go on an adventure that involves a gigantic city in the sky called Laputa.
 “Castle in the Sky” became the highest-grossing Japanese film that year.
-Studio Ghibli’s next films were “My Neighbor Totoro,” which is one my kids’ all time favorites, and Grave of the Fireflies.
+Studio Ghibli’s next films were “My Neighbor Totoro,” which is one of my kids’ all-time favorites, and Grave of the Fireflies.
 Later came Kiki’s Delivery Service about a friendly witch, a few others in between, and then Princess Mononoke, which became another high-grossing Japanese film year.
 In 2001 came Spirited Away, which won awards in Japan and the U.S. Academy Award for Best Animated Feature.
 Even though all of Studio Ghibli’s films were originally in Japanese, most of them were translated into other languages like English so others could enjoy them as well.

 A few other popular films by Hayao Miyazaki and Studio Ghibli are Howl’s Moving Castle, Ponyo, and The Wind Rises.
 The Wind Rises tells the story of the engineer who built the Zero, a Japanese fighter plane, the same one his father helped build when Hayao was a child in Japan.
 The Wind Rises, like many of Hayao’s other films, is a warning about the devastating effects of war, especially on the innocents, like he and his family during World War 2.